NotStephen9001/Project-3/README.md

 ### Resolution

-We consulted our tutors and profassor, did searches and after examination and testing of several options we decided on the Microsoft Translator API.
+We consulted our tutors and professor, did searches and after examination and testing of several options we decided on the Microsoft Translator API.
 We selected Deep Tranlator (PyPi) initially but found it to not meet our needs once we started.
-Simon recommended AYA as a solution but we found it also did not meet our needs and  we could not find any API documentation and we noted that it appeared to not be ready for general use yet.
+Simon recommended AYA as a solution but we could not find any API documentation and we noted that it appeared to not be ready for general use yet.

 ### Sentiment Analysis Implementation
 We had problems with faetching the sentiment analtsis from the worl news API.
 They were providing some type of numerical analysis, we tried to turn it into some sort of text but could not achieve this after 15+ hours.